A look at Sri Lanka's troubled recent history marked by war

-COLOMBO, Sri Lanka — A series of blasts in and outside Sri Lanka's capital on Easter Sunday, blamed on religious extremists, recalled the worst days of the country's 26-year civil war.
-Here is a look at a long and troubled history marked by ethnic and religious divides.
+COLOMBO, Sri Lanka — A series of blasts in Sri Lanka on Easter Sunday, blamed on religious extremists, recalled the worst days of the country's 26-year civil war.

+A look at a troubled history marked by ethnic and religious divides:

 YEARS OF WAR